jofr/capacitor-media-session/README.md

 npx cap sync
 ```

-## API
+## Usage

 The API of this plugin is modeled after the [already widely supported](https://developer.mozilla.org/en-US/docs/Web/API/Media_Session_API#browser_compatibility) Media Session Web API.
 That way most available documentation for this web standard should be easily adaptable to this Capacitor plugin and it should be easy to use if you are already familiar with it.
-If your are not yet familiar with the concepts you can [read more about that on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Media_Session_API) or on [the Chrome Developers Blog](https://developer.chrome.com/blog/media-session/).
+If your are not yet familiar with the concepts you can [read more about that on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Media_Session_API) or [on web.dev](https://web.dev/media-session/).

+__There is one notable difference compared to the Web API__: You have to explicitly set the playback state to `"playing"` (using [`setPlaybackState()`](#setplaybackstate)) for the notification to start showing.
+You also have to explicitly set action handlers for play/pause (using [`setActionHandler()`](#setactionhandler) for the controls in the notification to show up and work.
+For simple cases on the Web platform (e.g. playing audio using an `<audio>` element) the browser detects playback and wires simple actions like play/pause automatically up.
+Using this plugin you have to wire up the `<audio>` element manually because the plugin cannot detect audio playback in the WebView on Android automatically.
+There is an example app included in the repository [that shows how to do that](https://github.com/jofr/capacitor-media-session/blob/main/example/src/js/media-session.js).

+## API

 <docgen-index>